-As a postgraduate student you will pay annual tuition fees to the University for the course you are studying.
+As a postgraduate student you will pay annual tuition fees to the University.
 Our fees vary from course to course and on the type of study you choose.
 Fees can either be paid in full or by instalments.
 For individual course fees please use our Course Finder search.

 If you have a 2:1 honours degree or equivalent you will automatically be awarded the Vice Chancellor’s Excellence scholarship when you begin your Masters course at Salford.
 Amounts available are as outlined below.